Unitary Functor Calculus with Reality: Polynomial Functors with Reality

 This notation is chosen for good reason.
 One should think of $\CE_0$ as the input category for unitary calculus with an interwoven $C_2$--action.
 This category comes with several levelwise model structures.
 The choice of model structures comes from a choice of model structures on $C_2\T$.
 We choose to work with the Quillen model structure transferred from $\T$ through the adjunction

 where $i$ is the inclusion of the trivial group in $C_2$.
 The weak equivalences are the underlying weak homotopy equivalences, and the fibrations are the underlying Serre fibrations.
-The generating cofibrations are of the form $(C_2)_+ \wedge i$ for $i \in I$, and the generating acyclic cofibrations are of the form $(C_2)_+ \wedge j$ for $j \in J$.
+The generating cofibrations are of the form $(C_2)_+ \wedge i$ for $i \in I$, and the generating acyclic cofibrations are of the form $(C_2)_+ \wedge j$ for $j \in J$, where $I$ and $J$ denote the set of generating cofibrations and generating acyclic cofibrations for the Quillen model structure on $\T$, respectively.
 The $C_2$--$CW$--complexes are thus built from cells of the form $(C_2)_+ \wedge D_+^n$.
 As such we use the following model structure on $\CE_0$.

 \begin{prop} There is a cellular, proper and topological model structure on the category $\CE_0$, where a map $f: E \longrightarrow F$ is a weak equivalence (resp. fibration) if and only if for each $V \in \J^\mathbf{R}$, $f_V : E(V) \longrightarrow F(V)$ is a weak homotopy equivalence (resp.
 Serre fibration) in $C_2\T$.
 The generating (acyclic) cofibrations are of the form $\J_0(V,-) \wedge {C_2}_+ \wedge i$ for $i$ a generating (acyclic) cofibration of the Quillen model structure on $\T$. \end{prop}